 4. Wide range of agistment offerings.

 A well-rounded menu of services is a must for any agistment.
 You’ll want to be able to select those that work for your requirements.
-Look for those with services such as spelling/ group turnout, semi-private night yards and group pasture day paddocks, pasture improve grazing paddocks, private full board, specialised care - daily feeding and rugging, professional vet and farrier visits, tack storage, wash bay, float hire, and more.
+Look for those with services such as spelling / group turnout, semi-private night yards and group pasture day paddocks.
+Other features include pasture improved grazing paddocks and private full board.
+And there's also specialised care - daily feeding and rugging, professional vet and farrier visits, tack storage, wash bay and float hire to consider.
+The list really can go on and on.

 5. Expert staff.

-No matter your horse’s and your requirements, finding the perfect agistment for you can be done with a little forethinking and preparation.
+No matter your horse’s and your own requirements, finding the perfect agistment for you can be done with a little fore-thinking and preparation.
 We hope the above tips are helpful in your search!